jessicahattig/Pig-Dice/TESTS.md

 Test: It should give each player a unique ID.
 Code:
   const player1 = new Player("Player 1")
   game.addPlayer(player1);
   const player2 = new Player("Player 2")
   game.addPlayer(player2);
   console.log(player1.id)
 Expected: 1

+Test: It should switch players if a 1 is rolled.
+code:

 <!-- Test: It should end players turn if player rolls a 1 and switch to the next players turn.
 Code: